 The Tuesday Concert Series is a major outreach program of Epiphany to the people of downtown Washington.
 High-quality music—mostly classical, but with occasional performances of folk and traditional music—is presented here every Tuesday year-round at 12:10pm.
 Talented artists from all over greater Washington, and frequently from around the country and world, seek out Epiphany’s fine acoustics, exceptional musical instruments and reliable and appreciative audience.
 Programs in the Tuesday Concert Series are free, but we encourage attendees to make a contribution in support of the performers of each event, who receive as payment only what the day’s audience contributes.

-The new season brochure is here!
-Click here to see our exciting lineup for the June to December 2013.
+Click here for the season brochure: June to December 2013.

 The Tuesday Concert Series has been a significant part of The Church of the Epiphany’s outreach to the people of downtown Washington – workers, residents and visitors – for over a quarter of a century.
 Although our audience members make weekly offerings for each concert, all of that money is directed to the performers.
 The administration of the Tuesday Concert Series is a considerable expense – approximately $40,000 per year.